 If the Map does have a coordinate system assigned to it, it may be that the map was exported in page units instead of map units.
 This could happen if there are multiple maps in your SRF file, or if there are drawn objects (points, polygons, polylines, text, color scale or map scale).
 If either of these cases is applicable, then the default export will be in page units and not map units.

 To work around this, choose the map as the scaling source in the export options.

 - Click File | Export.

-- Choose to export as a KML or KMZ file, give the file a name and click Save.
+- Change the Save as type to KML Google Earth KML (*.kml) or KMZ Google Earth KMZ (*.kmz), give the file a name and click Save.

 - In the Export Options dialog, on the Scaling page, set the Scaling source to your Map.
 This updates the File Rectangle coordinates to be in the units of the map (and different from the Source Rectangle coordinates).

 - Click OK and the KML or KMZ file is created in map units.

 For a rotated map, you can remove the rotation and then export the map.

 - In the Contents window, click on the Map.

 - Click on the View tab in the Properties window.